Review of Felt, Friendship, and Feelings, a tabletop RPG with a classic kids show vibe!

 I have a 3yo, so Sesame Street and Fraggle Rock come up during our allotted educational screen time quite a bit, and this game definitely had that vibe.
 The activities, the pacing, and the characters themselves all fit that familiar setting.

-During one of our sessions, kiddo even asked if Elmo could be our special guest to the play our characters were putting on, so I know kiddo clicked on that concept as well.
+During one of our sessions, my kid even asked if Elmo could be our special guest to the play our characters were putting on, so I know my kid clicked on that concept as well.

 Your character is a felt or puppet-friend, complete with core personality traits and a catchphrase!